El Pasador de Oro XO is a rum from various Guatemalan distilleries.

-Nico's tasting note
+Nico's tasting notes

-Laurent's tasting note
+Laurent's tasting notes

-Its colour is amber.
+Its color is amber.

-The finish has an overall sweet and slightly woody feel.
+The finish is sweet and slightly woody.